taoo0316/taoo0316.github.io/_pages/favourites.md

 **MOVIES**

 My favourite movie is Lost in Translation (2003).
+I also discovered a [Finnish answer](https://www.theguardian.com/film/2022/apr/01/juho-kuosmanen-interview-compartment-no-6) to the film on a flight to Helsinki :D. Needless to say, Compartment No 6 is also equally amazing.

 ![image](https://user-images.githubusercontent.com/95064358/176360511-98944217-9c4f-40bf-8f4b-59060aaca663.png)